autumnyard/AssetLocator/README.md

 I'm assuming familiarity with the following concepts:
 - Unity Addresables system.

-This module also uses the following, and therefore they are necessary for extension or improvements:
+This module also uses the following, but they are not necessary for basic usage.
+However, they are necessary for extension:
 - ScriptableObjects.
 - C#'s generics and interfaces.

-If you're not familiar with them, take a look at the **Bibliography** section, or search for resources.

 ## Usage

-There are four important types:

-The Asset Locators:
+### Asset Locators
+ - What it is: An AssetLocator references the corresponding assets in Addressables.
+ - Classes:
    - BaseArrayAssetLocator
    - BaseDictionaryAssetLocator

- The Scene Locator:
- - BaseSceneLocator

-The Asset Manager:
- - BaseAssetManager

-### Asset Locators
- - What it is: An AssetLocator references the corresponding assets in Addressables.
  - What it does: Manages the loading/unloading of the AssetBundles for these assets.
  - What should you do:
    - 1) Inherit these with the types needed in the project.